Mavis-Liang/PDA_project3_transportability_simulation/README.md

 Dr. Jon Steingrimsson from the Biostatistics Department for collaboration.

-The Framingham Heart Study for providing the dataset to develop the initial model.
+The Framingham Heart Study provides the dataset to develop the initial model.

 The Centers for Disease Control and Prevention (CDC) for making the NHANES data publicly available.